syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

  * [SwipeDirection](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SwipeEndedEventArgs~SwipeDirection.html): Defines the swipe direction of the swiped item.
  * [SwipeOffSet](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SwipeEndedEventArgs~SwipeOffset.html): Defines the current swipe offset of the item being swiped.

-The `SwipeEnded` event used for the following use cases,
+The `SwipeEnded` event is used for the following use cases:

- * To inserting the data or edit the data after swiped.
+ * To insert the data or edit the data after swiped.
  * To delete the item from view after swiping it to certain extent.
  * To reset the swipe view automatically for the swiped item.